-NOTICE To avoid damaging belts, do not pry over pulleys.
+NOTICE To avoid damaging belt, do not pry over pulleys.

 - Park the unit on a smooth level surface such as a concrete floor.
-Disengage the PTO, engage the parking brake, turn off the engine and remove the ignition key. - 2.
-Lower the mower deck to it's lowest cutting position and remove the mower deck guards and the floor pan.
+Disengage the PTO, engage the parking brake, turn the ignition switch to OFF, and remove the ignition key. - 2.
+Lower the mower deck to it's lowest cutting position and remove the mower deck guards and floor pan to gain access to the mower deck drive belt (A, Figures 53& 54).